GingaUL/FAOR/README.md

 sh train.sh
 ```

+## Contact
+If you have any questions, please feel free to contact us at 2310543026@email.szu.edu.cn

 ## Citation
 If this code is useful for your research or project, we would appreciate it if you could cite our paper.
 The BibTeX citation is as follows:
 ```